-These harsh policies, while necessary, had a tough impact on the population.
-Moreover, they caused a widespread anti-EU sentiment as well as violent protests and social turmoil; thus straining the country's relation with the European Union.
+These harsh policies, while necessary in economic terms, had a tough impact on the population which caused a widespread anti-EU sentiment as well as violent protests and social turmoil; thus straining the country's relation with the European Union.
 To add further problems, the immigration crisis started in the wake of the war in Syria put further pressure on Greece in both economic and social terms, due to a considerable flow of refugees from the conflict zones.
 Now the situation is slowly improving, but it remains troubling.

 But with no doubt the most troublesome situation is with Turkey.
-Even though they are both members of the NATO alliance, their bilateral relations remain tense due to a series of issues.
-Apart from a centuries-long historical rivalry between the two populations, the most important matters are maritime disputes, the frequent violations of Greece’s airspace and territorial waters by the Turkish military, Athens’ opposition to Ankara joining the EU, and the Cyprus question.
-The island, an independent state having close political and cultural ties with Greece but that also hosts an important Turkish minority, is de facto divided in two.
-Following a military operation in 1974, Turkey occupied the northern part (under the name of Turkish Republic of Northern Cyprus, recognized only by Ankara) is under Turkey’s military occupation since 1974.
-Cyprus’ problem also has an economic dimension, since it affects the possibility of exploiting the hydrocarbon fields in the Eastern Mediterranean.
-The difficult relations with Turkey are largely the reason why Greece maintains a relatively high military budget, being among the few NATO countries spending the required 2% of GDP on defense.
+Even though they are both members of NATO, their bilateral relations remain tense due to a series of issues.
+Apart from a centuries-long historical rivalry, the most important matters are maritime disputes, the frequent violations of Greece’s airspace and territorial waters by the Turkish military, Athens’ opposition to Ankara joining the EU, and the Cyprus question.
+The island, an independent state having close political and cultural ties with Greece that also hosts an important Turkish minority, is de facto divided in two.
+Following a military operation in 1974, Turkey occupied the northern part and established there a puppet state called Turkish Republic of Northern Cyprus.
+The dispute also has an economic dimension, since controlling Cyprus also allows to advance claims on various hydrocarbon fields in the Eastern Mediterranean.
+The difficult relations with Turkey are largely the reason why Greece maintains a relatively high military budget, being among the few NATO countries spending the required 2% of GDP on defence.
 As such, the Greek Armed Forces remain a quite powerful military force; even though the recent economic crisis has hampered the modernization program.

 On its part, Greece has interests in the Eastern Mediterranean due to security and economic reasons (namely hydrocarbon exploitation, a relevant issue considering the country’s lack of energy resources) and in the Balkans, and in spite of the recent difficulties it remains an important investor in both areas.
-Greece also play a significant role in maritime trade, having one of the biggest merchant fleets in the world.
+Greece also plays a significant role in maritime trade, having one of the biggest merchant fleets in the world.